openharmony/docs/en/application-dev/reference/apis/js-apis-audio.md

 selectInputDevice(inputAudioDevices: AudioDeviceDescriptors, callback: AsyncCallback&lt;void&gt;): void

 Selects an audio input device.
-Currently, only one input device can be selected.
+Only one input device can be selected.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.